 How do you get rid of thatch in centipede grass?

 Dethatching is best done when the soil is moist.
-As such, irrigate it 2 days prior to dethatching to prep your centipede lawn for dethatching.
-Then, use a hand leaf rake, a power rake, a vertical lawn mower (verticutter), or a dethatching liquid to effectively get rid of thatch in centipede grass.
+As such, irrigate it 2 days before dethatching to prep your centipede lawn for dethatching.
+Then, use a hand leaf rake, a power rake, a vertical lawn mower (verticutter), or a dethatching liquid to effectively eliminate thatch in centipede grass.

 Use a hand leaf rake

 The simplest way to get rid of excessive thatch buildup on centipede grass is by vigorously raking the lawn using a hand leaf rake.
-The tines of the rake will pull out the thatch from below the grass blades to the top of the lawn.
-Note that hand rakes are less invasive than power dethatching tools like power rakes and vertical mowers, and are thus less likely to cause excess turf injury.
+The rake’s tines will pull out the thatch from below the grass blades to the top of the lawn.
+Note that hand rakes are less invasive than power dethatching tools like power rakes and vertical mowers and are thus less likely to cause excess turf injury.

 Once done, transfer all the dead matter that you’ve raked off the soil surface to your compost pile.
 Once the thatch is fully decomposed, it becomes a great source of nutrients for centipede grass.